Victim of Financial Fraud? Call Now

 By: Jonathan Kurta Author

 Major players in the securities industry sometimes manipulate stock prices using fraudulent trading practices and the media rumor mill.
 For instance, a shady hedge fund manager might buy a stock for more than it is worth or contact a media outlet with a fake concern about a blue-chip company’s new technology.
-Given that stock market manipulation takes place behind the scenes, it is very difficult for ordinary investors to determine if market manipulation has taken place.
+Given that stock market manipulation takes place behind the scenes, it is very difficult for ordinary investors to determine if manipulation has taken place.

 Stock Market Manipulation and the Media